The South (short story): Alternative interpretation

 In the Prologue to '’Artifices", Borges acknowledges an alternative interpretation of the narrative, while refraining from giving any details or hints about its nature.
 He writes:"Of 'The South', which is perhaps my best story, let it suffice for me to suggest that it can be read as a direct narrative of novelistic events, and also in another way."One may reinterpret the story so that everything after Dahlmann's darkest moments in the hospital is a narration of his idealized death, the one that Juan Dahlmann fabricates and enacts in his feverish mind while on the verge of a pathetic demise in the hospital that he has never really left.
 He imagines the journey South in order to regain a measure of honor, self-respect, and transcendence in his last moments of consciousness.

+"The South" long held in the collective imagination of the inhabitants of Buenos Aires the mysterious and romantic associations it has in the mind of the story's protagonist, connected with the vast emptiness that seemed to often extend limitless beyond the last city retaining walls, where even in the early 1800s the memory lingered of the "malon" (Indian raids), and which was the fabled land of the Gaucho.
+Later "the South" was also home to the urban industrial and working class districts of Buenos Aires with their factories and warehouses where tango was born, in such traditional neighbourghoods as La Boca, San Telmo, Boedo, Pompeya, etc., also sometimes appearing in Borges imagery.
+Already decaying and crumbling during the "golden age" of tango lyrics in the 1930s and 40s (because the urban upward mobile development had started to shift to the North) they supply much of tango lyrics' physical imagery (as repeatedly portrayed for example in backdrops for tango shows) with their cobblestone streets and facón-welding "compadritos" (toughs), urban landscape of "The South" evoqued specifically in such famous tango lyrics as "Sur", or Fernando Solanas film Sur.
+Both urban compadritos and rural gauchos famously engaged in duels such as the one involved in the story's denoument.